cbogezi/jekyll-now/about.md

 permalink: /about/
 ---

-I perform multidisciplinary research on wildlife conservation issues, particularly human-carnivore coexistence.
+I perform interdisciplinary research on wildlife conservation issues, particularly human-carnivore coexistence.

 ### More Information